Are Stock Investing Apps a Good Idea?

 Investment apps are empowering people to take control of their finances, and we think that’s great.
-If you’re considering jumping on the investment app bandwagon, we have a few things to talk about first.
+If you’re considering jumping on the stock investment apps bandwagon, we have a few things to talk about first.

 Before You Download, Identify Your Goal

 Before you download your new investment app, ask yourself one question: What is my goal?
 Depending on your answer, it could help you choose which app will best serve you.
 Not all investing apps are equal, and they definitely aren’t meant to be.